Analogs of Bol operators for $\mathfrak{pgl}(a+1\vert b)\subset \mathfrak{vect}(a\vert b)$: Bols invariant under

 We will also need the dual spaces of tensor fields expressed in the same terms (for example, spaces of integrable forms dual to the spaces of differential forms).
-Researchers who'd like to express duals of the space of polynomials as the space of polynomials, not power series, introduced \textit{restricted dual} $W^\#:=\oplus_{i\in \Zee}(W_i)^*$ of the graded space $W=\oplus_{i\in \Zee}W_i$.
-For example, $(\Cee[x])^\#\simeq \Cee[x^*]$.
+Researchers who, for whatever reason, would like to express the dual of the space of polynomials as a~ space of polynomials, not power series, introduced \textit{restricted dual} $W^\#:=\oplus_{i\in \Zee}(W_i)^*$ of the graded space $W=\oplus_{i\in \Zee}W_i$.
+For example, $(\Cee[x])^\#\simeq \Cee[x^*]$, where we can identify $x^*=\partial_x$ and $(\partial_x)^*=x$.

-Likewise, working with duals of invariant operators we'd like, for the sake of uniformity, to express duals of the spaces of series as spaces of series, not polynomials, e.g., to consider the dual of the exterior differential $d:\cF=\Omega^0\tto\Omega^1$ on the $n$-dimensional manifold as the operator $d:\Omega^{n-1}\tto\Omega^n=\Vol$ denoted by the same symbol and also called the exterior differential.
-We define the \textit{unrestricted dual} by setting
+Likewise, working with duals of invariant operators we would like, for the sake of uniformity, to express the duals of the space of series as a~ space of series, not polynomials.
+We define the \textit{unrestricted dual} of $\Cee[[x]]$ by setting

+where $\vvol:=\vvol(x)$ is the volume element in coordinates $x$ such that the change of coordinates $x\mapsto y(x)$ transforms volume elements as follows (on supermanifolds, we take for $\det$ the superdeterminant a.k.a.
+Berezinian)

-The origin of this notion --- we did not encounter a~ special term for it in the literature --- is as follows.
-Let $\cF$ denote the algebra of functions of the type we currently consider (smooth, polynomial, formal power series, etc.) Observe that $T(V)\otimes_\cF T(W)\simeq T(V\otimes W)$, and consider the paring given by integration of smooth (or generalized) functions with compact support.
+The origin of what we called \textit{unrestricted dual} --- we did not encounter a~ special term for it in the literature --- is as follows.

+Consider the case of supermanifolds of dimension $a|b$.
+Let $\cF$ denote the algebra of functions of the type we are considering (smooth, polynomial, formal power series, etc.).
+Observe that $T(V)\otimes_\cF T(W)\simeq T(V\otimes W)$.
+Consider the paring given by integration of smooth functions with compact support, or rapidly decaying at infinity, i.e., consider \textbf{dualization over the algebra~ $\cF$}.
 For such functions, we see that \be (T(X))^\flat\approx T(X^*)\otimes_\cF \Vol\simeq T(X^*\otimes \str) , \ee where $X$ is any (irreducible) $\fgl(a|b)$-module, $\Vol$ is the space of densities a.k.a. volume forms, $\str$ denotes both the supertrace and a~1-dimensional $\fgl(a|b)$-module given by the supertrace, so $\Vol=T(\str)$.
+For example, if $X=\Span(\partial_{x_1}, \dots ,\partial_{x_m})$ for $m=a+b$, then $X^*=\Span(dx_1, \dots , dx_m)$, each differential $dx_i$ being considered as a~ \textbf{linear functional over~ $\cF$ on the $\cF$-module of vector fields}:

+If elements of one of the spaces $(T(X))^*$ or $T(X)$ are smooth (or generalized) vector-valued functions with compact support (or rapidly decaying at infinity or whatever allowing us to integrate the ``convolution'' $t(s)\in\cF$, where $t\in T(X^*)$ and $s\in T(X)$), then, recalling that one can only integrate volume forms, not functions, we see that $T(X^*)\otimes_\cF \Vol$ and $T(X)$ are manifestly in duality given by the integral.